 Carpet Cleaning

 It is common for tenants to have questions about cleaning the carpet before they move out.
-Generally a landlord might look more favorably on the cleanliness of rental if the carpet is cleaned, but It can not be required by the landlord unless it is in the lease.
+Generally a landlord might look more favorably on the cleanliness of the rental if the carpet is cleaned, but It can not be required by the landlord unless it is in the lease.

 It is illegal to charge for routine carpet cleaning or deduct for it from the security deposit even if your lease states you must pay for carpet cleaning.
 The only exception is if you damaged the carpet beyond "normal wear and tear."
 If your landlord deducted money from your security deposit or is asking you to pay for routine carpet cleaning, inform them in writing that it is illegal.
 If your money is not returned, file a complaint with Consumer Protection (800) 422-7128.
 You can also file a complaint with the City Attorney at (608) 266-4511 in the City of Eau Claire.
 ATCP 134.06(3)(c)